Paperspace/paperspace-node/scripts.md

 `curl https://metadata.paperspace.com/script`

-Note: this form of download only works from within the machine assigned to the script.
+(This form of script download only works from within the machine assigned to the script.)

-If you are using an existing vm or template and would like to take advantage of the startup script functionality, simply create an executable file with the following contents at /var/lib/cloud/scripts/per-boot/fetch-and-execute-startup-script.sh:
+Note:  if you created an existing machine or template prior to the Paperspace API v.1.2.0 release, and would like to take advantage of the startup script functionality, simply create an executable file with the following contents at /var/lib/cloud/scripts/per-boot/fetch-and-execute-startup-script.sh:

 ```
 #!/bin/sh